Seeed-Studio/wiki-documents/docs/Sensor/mmWave_radar_sensor/Radar_MR24HPC1.md

 }
 ```

-Using **Demo1** as an example, if you want to use the Arduino to print the reported data frames from the Sensor, then the complete program is as follows.
+Using **Demo 1** as an example, if you want to use the Arduino to print the reported data frames from the Sensor, then the complete program is as follows.

 ```c
 #include "Arduino.h"